 Using advanced technology, railroads routinely inspect track components, bridges and equipment to identify safety issues and proactively schedule maintenance before incidents occur.
 These technologies include the use of drones to inspect inaccessible areas, ultrasound technology to identify flaws within track and specialized monitors mounted along track which identify faulty or worn railcar components as train pass by.
 Because the nation’s rail network is highly integrated with equipment often operating across the networks of multiple rail companies, railroads participate in industry-wide initiatives to gather and share data so potential problems with equipment can be identified quickly.

 Ensuring Preparedness for Communities

 Freight railroads have a fundamental commitment to the safety of the communities they serve all across the country.
 Working with industry and government partners, railroads help train tens of thousands of emergency responders each year and actively collaborate with local officials on emergency response plans in the rare event of an incident.
-Emergency response agencies can, upon request, receive confidential information on the hazardous materials moving through their communities.
+Emergency response agencies can, upon request, receive confidential information on the hazmat moving through their communities.

-In the event of an accident, train crews are equipped with detailed information about commodities on the train — also available through the industry’s AskRail app — so first responders can effectively respond to the incident.
+In the event of an accident, train crews are equipped with detailed information about commodities on the train — also available through the industry’s AskRail mobile app — so first responders can effectively respond to the incident.
 Railroads also strategically locate emergency response teams along their routes who work directly with first responders on-the-ground at the site of an incident.
 During and after an incident, railroads provide the resources needed to help mitigate the situation and safely remediate the affected areas.